The Diabetes Overview section provides basic information about:

 Life is a journey, and so is diabetes.
 You may start out wondering if you are at risk, because you are concerned that another family member has been diagnosed, or your doctor has identified some risk factors.
 Read more about risk of diabetes, here.

-According to the Canadian Diabetes Association, more than 5.7 million people have prediabetes.
-To gain a better understanding of what this term means and how diabetes is a progressive disease, read the section about about prediabetes.
+What about 'borderline diabetes', also known as 'prediabetes'?
+According to Diabetes Canada, more than 5.7 million people have prediabetes.
+To gain a better understanding of what this term means and how to prevent this from progressing to diabetes, read the section about prediabetes.

-After you check out these introductory pages about the type of diabetes, you can gain a deeper understanding by exploring the many articles and blog posts in the Diabetes Care Community.
+After you check out these introductory pages about the types of diabetes, you can gain a deeper understanding by exploring the many articles and blog posts in the Diabetes Care Community.